EasyDRF-MFSK

 Instead, work is now focusing on Code Shift Keying.

-Code shift keying uses a PN code, a sawtooth or a triangle waveform to FM a tone oscillator.
+Code shift keying uses a PN code, a sawtooth, triangle or sine waveform to FM a tone oscillator.
 This produces a flat envelope.
 The FM spectrum is carefully controlled by limiting and filtering.

-If sawtooth or triangle waves are used, they need to be randomized in different patterns to make a series of non-overlapping code waveforms.
+If sawtooth, triangle or sine waves are used, they need to be randomized in different patterns to make a series of non-overlapping code waveforms.
 This requires some analysis to produce ideal spreading waveforms...

 It appears very easy to encode and decode 1024 different symbols in a 4kHz channel using PN codes, but this needs to be tested on-air in real conditions to be proven.